CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- documentURI : URI of the document container where to add the member.
+- documentURI: URI of the document container where to add the member.
-- memberURI : URI of the resource to add as a member.
+- memberURI: URI of the resource to add as a member.
 - requestOptions